Qawaz/KATE/README.md

 ## Objects

-An object can be created to hold variables of different types , An object block only expects variable declarations
+An object can be created to hold variables of different types , An object block only expects variable / function declarations

 ```
 @define_object(MyObject)